 And if you are a fan of all things Roman, you can spend a whole day following my Roman Cordoba walking itinerary to uncover the traces of the Roman Empire hidden out of sight throughout Cordoba.

 Relax in Hammam al-Andalus

 Have you really been to Andalusia if you haven’t experienced a Hammam?
 Legacy of Muslim rule in Andalucia, Hammam experience is similar to a hot spring bathing experience.
-Spend an hour moving between medium/hot/cold pools and a sauna room to wash away the tiredness after a day of explorations and you will emerge completely rejuvenated and blissfully relaxed.
+If you are making a bucket list of things to do in Cordoba, add an hour soak at the hammam.
+Especially after a long day of walking and exploring.
+After moving between medium/hot/cold pools and a sauna room, you will emerge completely rejuvenated and blissfully relaxed.

 Cordoba’s Hammam Al-Andalus near Mezquita offers a variety of options for a visit, from the standard bathing experience for 34 Euro to a decadent package of bathing, a traditional kessa bath and a relaxing massage for 87 Euro.